Guidelines for All Members of the Campus Community

 - Monitor temperature and personal health daily and stay home if ill

 - Wash hands frequently and keep work and study areas clean and sanitized

 - Observe all posted signage for new procedures throughout campus

 Guidelines Unique to Students and Visitors

-Cloth face coverings and/or disposable masks are expected to be worn at all times inside campus buildings, with few exceptions.
+Face masks are expected to be worn at all times inside campus buildings, with few exceptions.
 Although a limited inventory of disposable masks will be available on campus for emergency needs, students and visitors are expected to supply their own facial coverings.
 Both cloth facial coverings and disposable masks will be available for purchase in the University Bookstore.

 Students exhibiting symptoms of COVID-19 (fever, dry cough or difficulty breathing) and those who believe they have been exposed to a person who has tested positive are not permitted to attend on-campus gatherings or classes.
-Students should contact their instructors for alternative delivery of course content and contact the SSU Health Clinic for monitoring and guidance.
+Students should contact their instructors for alternative delivery of course content and contact the SSU Health Team for monitoring and guidance.

 Students who arrive on campus after visiting locations with positive COVID-19 cases or who have been exposed to someone who tests positive will enter into mandatory quarantine for 14 days.